tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 followed by some other content type than tls12_cid; the latter always consists of the seq_num_placeholder followed by tls12_cid.
-Although 2^64-1 is potentially a valid sequence number, tls12_cid will never be a valid CID when the connection ID is not in use.
+Although 2^64-1 is potentially a valid sequence number, tls12_cid will never be a valid content type when the connection ID is not in use.
 In addition, the epoch and sequence_number are now fed into the MAC in the same order as they appear on the wire.